About Mosquito Repellent Lotions

 No matter how fantastic these lotions are and how much peace they offer, you probably want to know how often you can apply them.
 If you live in an area where mosquitoes abound and have been looking for ways to keep the pests away, mosquito repellent lotions might seem like the answer to all your prayers.
 You might feel tempted to go all out and use the lotion constantly.

-You have to know what you’re allergic to.
+You also have to know what you’re allergic to.
 No matter how safe a repellent claims to be, you still have to check with your dermatologist.
 It’s a good idea to be doubly sure, especially if you’re allergy-prone.
 If you notice any reaction to the lotion, stop using it immediately.
 Just because a friend or neighbor uses a product doesn’t guarantee the same will be true for you because every type of skin is different.

 Mosquito Repellent Lotion Buying Guide